In the U.S., there are airport lounges … and then there are Amex Centurion Lounges. It's really that simple.

 Finally, you can get in with the American Express Centurion Card, which is an invite-only credit card reserved for Amex’s top spenders.

 Want to bring a friend or family member?
-You may be in luck – at least with the right card.
+You're in luck … at least for now.

-Unfortunately, Delta Reserve cardholders will not receive any complimentary guests.
+Delta Reserve cardholders do not currently receive any complimentary guests.

 Wondering what you'll find at your next Centurion Lounge?
 It depends on which location you visit.